deomsh/COPYSYS.G4B/README.md

 Returns: messages and variable 'result=1' if successfull, otherwise messages and 'result=0'

-BTW PBR-bootcode NOT written, but grub4dos wil boot without if 'chainloader /io.sys' is used
+BTW PBR-bootcode NOT written, but grub4dos wil boot IO.SYS without if 'chainloader /io.sys' is used